deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

 You can build the SquareFactory OS image using the recipes stored in `packer-recipes`.
 It runs RedHat Kickstart and installs all the dependencies.

-The root filesystem is then copied to xCAT using rsync.

-You can use the xCAT OS image builder, but we highly recommend using Packer to create OS images for cloud and bare metal.
+You can then copy the root filesystem to xCAT using rsync.
+Follow the [guide "Build an OS Image with Packer" for more details](/docs/guides/provisioning/packer-build).

 ```shell title="mystanzafile"
 rocky8.4-x86_64-netboot-compute: